reconjohn/residential/docs/residential.md

 ## Residential solar installation trend in Seattle

-> Two different cumulative installation pattern and annual new installation pattern are mapped in each census track in Seattle.
-It shows cumulative number of installation is different from the annual new installation in that every year had different installation trend depending on census tracks.
+> Two different patterns of cumulative installation and annual new installation, are mapped in each census track in Seattle.
+It shows the pattern of cumulative number of installation is different from the annual new installation in that every year has a different installation trend depending on census tracks.
 In addition, hotspot outlier analysis was performed for the annual new installation map.

 <center>